-UC San Diego Health surgeons offer advanced minimally invasive and robotically assisted surgical techniques to help patients recover faster with less discomfort and scarring.
+UC San Diego Health is at the forefront of minimally invasive surgical capability in the nation.
+Our surgeons offer advanced minimally invasive and robotically assisted surgical techniques to help you recover faster with fewer scars and less discomfort.

 Methods of Surgery

 Generally, there are two levels of invasiveness for surgical procedures:

 Open surgery, which involves cutting skin and tissues so the surgeon has direct access and visibility of the area or organs requiring attention

 Minimally invasive surgery, which involves fewer, smaller incisions than open surgery, and sometimes no incisions at all.
 Using specialized instruments such as tiny video cameras and digitally enhanced displays of the surgical area, our surgical experts are able to achieve an even greater degree of precision for delicate procedures.